bjackman/locali-ci/README.md

    wrong in the host system)
  - Need timeouts!
  - Support saving artifacts so the user can reuse or analyze them later.
+ - Probably want a (default?) option to merge stderr and stdout.
  - Fix output format, probably have to implement a pager in `ratatui`.
  - Support bailing out more quickly if the worktree teardown is too slow.
  - Support configuring a shell, with the default based on the user's system-level configuration (`getent`).
  - Support re-using worktrees.
+ - Probably need to have the system handle cleaning the worktree for you.
+If your build system etc can't be trusted to avoid polluting the workspace/being resilient against a polluted workspace, you'll wanna put `git clean -fdx` in your test script.
+However, once we have the `test` subcommand we'll also be running in the "main" worktree where the user probably doesn't wanna do that.
+   So we probably need a higher-level notion of "cleaning the worktree" that's aware of this.
  - Provide a
    [jobserver](https://www.gnu.org/software/make/manual/html_node/Job-Slots.html).
    Issue with this will be when test commands crash and leak job slots.
 I think